DevilHunt4127/Food-Share/README.md

 About Us: Provides information about the Food Share initiative and its mission to reduce food waste and support communities.

 <h3>Technologies Used</h3>
-Frontend: (List any frameworks or libraries you are using, e.g., React Native, Flutter)
+Frontend: (List any frameworks or libraries you are using, e.g., XML)

-Backend: (List any backend technologies, e.g., Node.js, Firebase, etc.)
+Backend: (List any backend technologies, e.g., java, Firebase, etc.)

-Database: (Mention any databases in use, e.g., Firebase, MongoDB, PostgreSQL)
+Database: (Mention any databases in use, e.g., Firebase)

 Map Integration: (Mention any map services like Google Maps, OpenStreetMap, etc.)
 </body>